- Earthing Basics

 What’s the difference between the Earth’s electric charge and the electricity used in homes?

 A big difference.
-The subtle ground energy ˗ the Earth’s electric field ˗ is mainly a continuous direct current (DC) producing field that has influenced life on the planet throughout time.
-By comparison, home wiring systems use alternating current (50 or 60 cycles per second AC).
-Unless at very low frequency and/or low power, AC is foreign to our biology.
-AC, and other forms of man-made environmental electromagnetic fields (EMFs), are being researched as possible factors in a variety of stress-related responses.
+The Earth’s electric field is mainly a continuous static electric field (with zero frequency, except for small fluctuations at very low frequencies; less 30 Hz) that has influenced life on the planet throughout time.
+By comparison, home wiring systems use alternating current (AC; 50 or 60 cycles per second).
+Unless at very low frequency and low power, AC is foreign to our biology.
+AC, and other forms of man-made environmental electromagnetic fields (EMFs), are being researched as possible factors in a variety of health-related conditions.
 Many people are sensitive to EMFs.
-Studies show an “association,” but not cause and effect, with some health issues.
+Studies show an “association,” but not cause and effect, with some health issues although the case for more than an association is getting stronger the more research is done on the subject

 How much “current” is actually being transferred from the Earths surface via the wire to a grounding product?

 There is no constant measurable current flow beyond the instant equalization charge transferred to the body when a person becomes grounded to the Earth either outside barefoot or inside with an Earthing product.
 Once the body is thus grounded, the rate of influx changes, and the body will continue to absorb enough electrons needed to maintain the same electrical potential as the Earth and to restore what is lost as a result of metabolic processes.
 As the body continues in a grounded state, it appears to draw electrons as needed to maintain a “topped up” homeostatic level that compensates for any attrition of internal electrons.
 In contact with the Earth, it would seem hard for the body to develop an electron deficiency, and, theoretically, chronic inflammation.
-The continuing amount of electrons absorbed by the body to reduce metabolic and immune response free radicals would also vary significantly between people depending upon their lifestyle and activity.
-This is all extremely difficult, if not impossible, to measure.
+The number of electrons absorbed by the body to reduce metabolic and immune response free radicals would also vary significantly between people depending upon their lifestyle and activity.
+Preliminary results from an ongoing research study indicates that this current is very low, typically less than a nano-ampere (one billionth of an ampere).

 What is the difference between Earthing and the use of magnets?

-Although the use of magnets produce some therapeutic effects when properly applied, magnets cannot provide free electrons, nor can they connect the body with the naturally balancing electric frequencies of the Earth.
+Although the use of magnets produce some therapeutic effects when properly applied, magnets cannot provide free electrons, nor can they connect the body with the natural beneficial frequencies of the Earth.
 Earthing technology used inside your home or office connects you with the Earth’s electrons in the same way as if you were barefoot on the ground outside.

-Can you wear any type of footwear and still be grounded?
+Can I wear any type of footwear and still be grounded?

 No. Most footwear today is made with plastic/rubber composite soles that do not conduct the Earth’s electric energy.
-You need leather/hide soles, which used to be the primary footwear materials in the past, or specially designed conductive/electrostatic discharge shoes.
-Leather itself isn’t conductive, but the foot perspires and the moisture permits conduction of the energy from the Earth through the leather and up into the body.
+You need thin leather/hide soles (with nothing else to cushion the shoe or moccasin), which used to be the primary footwear materials in the past, specially made for grounding the body.
+Leather itself isn’t conductive, but the foot perspires and the moisture permits conduction of the energy from the Earth through the leather and up into the body if the leather is thin enough.
 In addition, moisture from walking on damp ground or sidewalks could permeate up into the leather soled shoe.
 Thickness of the sole can also be a factor: a very thick leather sole may not allow the moisture through.
-Various shoe options can be seen by doing an Internet search for grounded footwear.
 It is important to note also that a grounded shoe will only provide grounding benefits on surfaces that are conductive, such as grass, soil, sand, gravel outside and unsealed, unpainted concrete built directly on the Earth inside.
-To find grounded footwear, do an online search.

-Are you grounded in water – the ocean, a lake, your swimming pool, your bathtub?
+Are we grounded in water – the ocean, a lake, a swimming pool, a bathtub?

 Pure water (distilled, snow), with no minerals or salts dissolved in it, is a poor conductor of electricity.
 When certain minerals, such as salt, are added to pure water, the water becomes conductive as a result of dissolution that breaks the salt into its components, electrically-positive sodium and negative chlorine.
 Ocean water is full of dissolved salts and minerals, and represents a superb conductive medium for grounding.

 Mineral hot springs are famous for their healing and relaxing effects.
 This is believed to be due to the mineral content of the water.
-However, since the water is conductive, you are grounding when you soak in hot springs.
+As an added benefit, since the water is conductive, you are grounding when you soak in hot springs.

 Swimming pool?
 It is hard to say unless you have a salt water pool and the water is in contact with some metal part, like a drain pipe going into the ground.
 Normal tap water in a pool would be conductive, but again whether you are grounded or not depends on whether the water has contact with a metal fixture connected to the ground.

-In your home, bathtubs and showers involve tap water that contains minerals and salts and so is conductive.
+In your home, bathtubs and showers involve tap water that contains minerals and salts and so it is conductive.
 If you take a bath and there is a metal part in contact with the water and that metal part is also in contact with some metal pipe going down into the ground, you are grounded!
 The same is true with showers.
 If the water you use to shower comes from metal pipes in contact with the earth, the water you shower with is grounded and will ground you.
+If plastic pipes are used, you will not be grounded.

 What is the best floor in a house for grounding purposes?